Georgetown University Complementary and Alternative Medicine Program

 The Complementary and Alternative Medicine Program was created in 2003 by Georgetown University Medical Center in response to a nationwide NIH-funded educational initiative to incorporate CAM into medical and graduate school curricula.
-This program is focused on training students to objectively assess the safety and efficacy of various CAM modalities such as acupuncture, massage, herbs and supplements, and mind-body interactions and introducing scientific rigor to much needed research in this field.
+This program is focused on training students to objectively assess the safety and efficacy of various CAM modalities such as acupuncture, massage, herbs, supplements, and mind-body interactions and introducing scientific rigor to much needed research in this field.

 History

 In Fall 2003, Georgetown University Medical Center (GUMC) introduced the first CAM-oriented, science-based Master of Science program at a US Medical Center.
 In 2010, over 90% of the 2004 graduates had started their residency programs or were in the process of completing their medical school.

 In Fall 2005, the Georgetown University School of Medicine (GUSOM) launched a 5-year MD/MS track, with the CAM MS course of study followed by the 4-year medical curriculum.
 The program was the first to implement the national initiative to integrate the critical scientific evaluation of CAM with medical education.